rdammkoehler/DockerKata/19_publish_network_interfaces.md

 ## Overview

-In this exercise we will run a simple [NGINX](http://nginx.org/) image and publish its network interface.
+In this exercise, we will run a simple [NGINX](http://nginx.org/) image and publish its network interface.

 ## Kata Steps